ashfarhangi/Algorithms_Data_Structures_Notes/README.md

 4. Solve the problem

-Next :
+**Next:**

-Workout some examples, **relationship** between input, output, test cases.
+Do some examples on paper/mind, find **relationship** between input and output, finally, test some cases.

-How to solve the problem as a human.
-Then move to code. **On paper**.
+Try solve the problem **On paper first**.

 Write algorithm.
 Pseudocode.

+Example 1 [Code included]: Write an algorithm /code that counts the difference of two dates.

+Ask yourself:

-Dates, df, are all the inputs are valid?1st data 2nd Second date must not be older than 1: invalid input
+Dates, DF, are all the inputs are valid?
+1st data 2nd Second date must not be older than 1: invalid input

 How input are encoded? (yyyy,mm,dd)